 It is our goal to provide the highest quality of healthcare to our patients.
 In order to do so, we have established some guidelines for our visitors.
-Many of these guidelines are in response to mental health laws and regulations and all of our guidelines seek to protect the safety, rights and confidentiality of our patients.
+Many of these guidelines are in response to mental health laws and regulations and all of our guidelines seek to protect the safety, rights, and confidentiality of our patients.
 Please review these guidelines before you visit.

-2 VISITORS PER PATIENT AT ONE TIME
+2 VISITORS PER PATIENT PER DAY

 - Visiting Hours - Visitors are only allowed during scheduled visiting hours.

 - Flu Season - Two adult visitors per patient.
 Please do not enter hospital property if you are experiencing, or may have been exposed to, flu symptoms.

 - Visitor Identification Badges - You must check in with the receptionist in the lobby before you present to the units.
 The receptionist will provide you with a dated visitor sticker when you sign in and we require that you wear this sticker in a prominent place at all times while on our grounds.
 If you present to the units without this sticker, you will be asked to return to the receptionist.
 Visitor ID Badges must be surrendered to staff when visitation is over.

 - Purses, Backpacks, Bags, Cell Phones, Food & Drink Items, etc. - No visitors are allowed to bring these items on the units.
 It is our suggestion that you leave these items locked in the trunk of your vehicle.
 (Don't forget your keys!)

 - Children - Minors aged 14 and older are allowed to visit only with an accompanying parent or guardian and may be asked to visit in a separate area.

 - Visiting in Patient Rooms - All visitors must remain in common areas on the unit.
 You are not allowed to visit in a patient’s room or behind closed doors.